balakumar-s/biotac_force_net/README.md

 ## Citing

-This code was developed as part of the following publication.
-Please cite the below publication, if you use our source code.
+This code was developed as part of the following publications.
+If you use our source code, please cite the below publications,

 *Sundaralingam, B., Lambert, A., Handa, A., Boots, B., Hermans, T., Birchfield, S., Ratliff, N. and Fox, D., 2019.
 Robust learning of tactile force estimation through robot interaction.
 In 2019 IEEE International Conference on Robotics and Automation (ICRA).*